wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

 # Integrating Services

 In this tutorial, you can learn how to integrate multiple services via Choreo.
-Here, let's consider a simple example where an online shoe store needs an application that captures online orders.
-For each order, the store also needs to generate a notification for the sales manager as well as update the inventory records.
+Here, let's consider a simple example where an online shoe store uses an application that captures online orders.
+For each order, the application also needs to generate a notification for the sales manager as well as update the inventory recordsinventory records and notify the status to the client who places the order.

 ## Before you begin